jeffreysbrother/tcg-prep/README.md

 ### Using the tool

-Running `tcg-prep` will reload Vagrant and ensure that no repo is in a detached head state.
+Running `tcg-prep` reloads Vagrant and ensure that no repo is in a detached head state.

-Add the `--copy-configs` argument to copy the contents of the production site configs to the local ones.
+Add the `--copy-configs` flag to copy the contents of the production site config(s) to the local one(s).

-Add the `--skip-vagrant` argument to skip the *vagrant reload* command.
+Add the `--skip-vagrant` flag to skip the *vagrant reload* command.

 ### Output